varun-gangadharan/statistics-for-strava/README.md

 ## 🛠️ Installation

-Start off by showing some ❤️ and give this repo a star ;)
+Start off by showing some ❤️ and give this repo a star.
+To run this application, you'll need [Docker](https://docs.docker.com/engine/install/) with [docker-compose](https://docs.docker.com/compose/install/).

 ### docker-compose.yml